 - Creswick (near Ballarat)

 - Churchill (near Morwell)

 These eight pollen traps across Victoria support the verification and refinement of the forecasting model by providing a more detailed understanding of pollen levels and the spread/movement of pollen across the state.

 Where can I find data from pollen traps in my area?

-As part of the epidemic thunderstorm asthma forecasting system, the Victorian Government, through the Bureau of Meteorology, is funding the University of Melbourne and Deakin University to monitor grass pollen during the grass pollen season.
+As part of the epidemic thunderstorm asthma forecasting system, the Victorian Government funds grass pollen monitoring during the grass pollen season.
 Pollen information is provided to the Bureau of Meteorology as one important element to the epidemic thunderstorm asthma forecast, and to the public for personal use.

-The University of Melbourne and its partner organisations operate six pollen monitoring sites at Hamilton, Creswick, Bendigo, Dookie, Churchill and Parkville.
-Information from these sites is available from the Melbourne Pollen mobile app (download from the for iOS devices or for Android devices) and .
+Information from Victoria’s eight pollen monitoring sites at Hamilton, Creswick, Bendigo, Dookie, Churchill, Parkville, Burwood and Waurn Ponds is available from the Melbourne Pollen mobile app (download from the for iOS devices or for Android devices) and .